RichieOrito/pitchIdea/README.md

 ## Description

-<p>A web application where users can search search for articles according to the source name.</p>
+<p>A web application that allows users to pitch an idea.
+The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

+The pitches are organized by category. .</p>

 ## Behaviour Driven Development